 In the dashboards tab, view and manage saved dashboards/reports across all applications.
 These could be dashboards that you saved (by default you are the dashboard owner), dashboards for which you have been given owner privileges, or dashboards that other users have shared (and you have access to all underlying data).

 In the left panel, there are options to help you filter the dashboards to find what you are looking for.
 You can filter by dashboards that you created, dashboards that have been shared, or filter dashboards by the app they were created with.
-You can also create custom folders in the left panel to help you organize your dashboards.
-Also, don’t forget to save your favorite dashboards so you can quickly locate them – simply drag n drop them into the favorites folder in the left panel.
+Also, don’t forget to identify your favorite dashboards so you can quickly locate them – simply click the star next to the dashboard you want to flag as a favorite.
 Favorite dashboards appear on your apps homepage for quick reference.

 Manage a Dashboard